---

 ### 2. Session-based generation

-The tool observes real user sessions — either recorded or live — and generates tests from the actions users actually take.
-Checksum is the primary example.
-Coverage reflects real usage rather than assumed happy paths.
+The tool observes real user sessions, either recorded or live, and generates tests from the actions users actually take.
+This is the model behind cloud-agent generation services that connect to your production traffic.
+Coverage reflects real usage rather than assumed happy paths, and new features stay uncovered until sessions exist for them.

 ### 3. Autonomous exploration

 The AI navigates your application independently, discovers user flows, and generates tests from what it finds.
-This produces coverage for flows you haven't thought to specify.
-Mabl and some Functionize modes use this approach.
+This produces coverage for flows you haven't thought to specify, including low-priority paths.
+Exploration modes appear in vendor consoles and enterprise suites.

-Most tools combine approaches — intent for specific test authoring, exploration for coverage discovery.
+Most platforms combine approaches: intent for specific test authoring, exploration for coverage discovery.

 **What the output looks like:**